DaveMielke/NBP/b2g/ui/doc/ref-actions.rst

 .. |DeletePrevious| replace:: delete previous character
 .. |DescribeBuild| replace:: popup a description of the build
 .. |DescribeCharacter| replace:: popup a description of a character
+.. |DeveloperOff| replace:: disable developer actions
-.. |DeveloperActions| replace:: enable/disable (long/short press) developer actions
+.. |DeveloperOn| replace:: enable developer actions
 .. |Editor| replace:: go to the Editor
 .. |End| replace:: the End key
 .. |Enter| replace:: the Enter key